amcelroy/flem-rs/README.md

 char) and a u16 indicating the partners max packet size.
 This requires that the client / host use packet sizes of at least 32 bytes.
 Smaller Ids can be used, or not responded to, but it is up to the user to implement.

+Our company has a seperate project that has all of the responses, requests, and events for each project in a different Rust sub-module.
+This way, our communication protocols are all in one spot and revision controlled for use in future projects.

 ## Response
 Responses are 1-byte codes that indicate the status of the client.